department-of-veterans-affairs/vets-api-clients/README.md

 ## Further Assistance
-If you have any questions or need further assistance, please visit our (support page)[https://developer.va.gov/support], where you can contact us and peruse the FAQ.
+If you have any questions or need further assistance, please visit our [support page](https://developer.va.gov/support), where you can contact us and peruse the FAQ.
 You will receive a human reply within 24 hours.
 Additionally, you may open a comment or support request [inside this repo](https://github.com/department-of-veterans-affairs/vets-api-clients/issues/new/choose).

 ## Incident and Outage Awareness (Statuspage)
 Please visit and subscribe to alerts from the [VA Lighthouse Statuspage](https://valighthouse.statuspage.io/) for up-to-the minute reports on API and gateway functionality.
 Currently monitoring the dev environment only, with production coming soon.